Date Posted: October 30, 2025

 Moving from a site-based role to a project management position is a common ambition for many engineers.
-The good news?
-With the right experience, skills, and mindset, it’s an achievable and rewarding career progression.
+With the right experience, skills, and mindset, this transition is both achievable and highly rewarding.
+For those exploring how to move from site staff to project manager in engineering, the shift offers an opportunity to apply technical expertise on a broader scale while taking on greater responsibility for planning, coordination, and project delivery.

 1. Build a Strong Foundation on Site